23122K/swift-loggable/Sources/Loggable/Documentation.docc/Usage.md

 Opt out of logging and exclude methods from emitting events.

-> Code examples used throughout this article are part of the example app [Count Me In](https://github.com/23122K/swift-loggable/tree/feature/documentation).
+> Code examples used throughout this article are part of the example app [Count Me In]([Count Me In](https://github.com/23122K/swift-loggable/tree/main/Examples/CountMeIn)
 > The first line in each code snippet refers to a file within the app.

 ## Import the Loggable library